MTry/homebridge-smart-irrigation/README.md

 - For any of the smart outlets/sockets you intend to use by following the zone states for driving irrigation valves, do setup an additional automation in Homekit to switch them off after a preset time - this can be a kind of failsafe in case the plugin crashes for any reason and leaves the zone turned on indefinately.<br>

-- The plugin pairs very well with multi-channel devices such as the 4CHPRO from Sonoff which has dry contacts to relay low voltage AC/DC to control solenoid valves and has a wide operating voltage range.
+- The plugin pairs very well with multi-channel devices such as the 4CHPRO from Sonoff which has dry contacts to relay low voltage AC/DC to control solenoid valves and also has a wide operating voltage range.
 I use 2 of these mounted in an IP65 outdoor enclosure to run a 8-zone 12VDC configuration.
 The plugin used to expose the 4CHPRO is [homebridge-ewelink](https://github.com/bwp91/homebridge-ewelink) plugin from [Ben](https://github.com/sponsors/bwp91), who somehow manages to squeeze more than 24 hours in a day giving support, adding features and fixing bugs!

 - Homekit allows a maximum settable `on` time of `60` minutes for a `sprinkler`.
 If the watering requirement for a zone is more, one can sneak around this limitation by enabling multiple cycles, each being less than `60` minutes. `defDuration` & `maxDuration` are currently limited to `120` minutes but will gladly increase this if it is limiting many users.

-- If you are using a zone to water a set of pots, each with a single drip emitter, a sensible way to configure would be to set `dripArea` as the area of a single pot and `dripNos` to `1`.
-The rest of the zone settings as per requriement.
+- If you are using a zone to water a set of pots, each with a single drip emitter, a reasonable way to configure would be to set `dripArea` as the area of a single pot and `dripNos` to `1`.
+The rest of the zone settings to be configured as per requriement.

-- If you are using a zone to water in a protected space, consider disabling `rainFactoring` for that zone - since the plants never receive any rain water, and the reduction in  <b>ET<sub>o</sub></b> is already factored in calculating the zone timing, you should be good to go!
+- If you are using a zone to water in a protected space, consider disabling `rainFactoring` for that zone - since the plants never receive any rainfall, and the reduction in  <b>ET<sub>o</sub></b> is already factored in calculating the zone timing, you should be good to go!

 - Use `tweakFactor` to modulate what the system calculates as the requirement for a zone.
-Do start with 100%, which means no change and then go lower or higher based on wether you feel the system is overestimating or underestimating the zone's water requirement.
+Do start with 100%, which means no change and then go lower or higher based on whether you feel the system is overestimating or underestimating the zone's water requirement.

 ## Way forward..

-- [ ] Update `Remaining Duration` on the accessory
+- [ ] Update `Remaining Duration` on the accessory/service - or an alternate way to show how much time is remaining

 - [ ] The plugin uses [request](https://github.com/request/request) which is now deprecated - would like to transition to either [node-fetch](https://www.npmjs.com/package/node-fetch), [got](https://www.npmjs.com/package/got) or any other suitable one which is lightweight and easy to implement - help solicited!

 - [ ] Use live daily shortwave solar radiation data/forecast through an API instead of relying on having to feed historical averages.. the only  service I am aware of which has a free option is [Solcast](https://solcast.com/solar-radiation-data/) which offers 10 API calls a day.
 Any suggestions if its worth doing this?

-- [ ] Prettier HTML email notifications!?
+- [ ] Push messages to indicate start and completion of scheduled irrigation

-- [ ] Appropriate logo!?
+- [ ] Prettier HTML email notifications!

 ## Support/Contribution